-About Java Agents and the PingOne Advanced Identity Cloud
+About Java Agents and PingOne Advanced Identity Cloud

-PingOne Advanced Identity Cloud simplifies the consumption of ForgeRock as an Identity Platform.
+Advanced Identity Cloud simplifies the consumption of an identity platform.
 However, many organizations have business web applications and APIs deployed across multiple clouds, or on-premise.
-This guide provides an example of how to use Java Agents with the PingOne Advanced Identity Cloud, without changing the architecture of the agent-based model.
+This guide provides an example of how to use Java Agent with Advanced Identity Cloud, without changing the architecture of the agent-based model.

-The following image illustrates the flow of an inbound request to a website, through a Java Agent, and the Java Agent's interaction with PingOne Advanced Identity Cloud to enforce resource-based policies.
+The following image illustrates the flow of an inbound request to a website, through a Java Agent, and the Java Agent's interaction with Advanced Identity Cloud to enforce resource-based policies.

-For information, refer to the PingOne Advanced Identity Cloud docs
+For information, refer to the Advanced Identity Cloud documentation □.